Rapid Action Battalion: 2003–2008

-2009-2018
+2009–2018

 Shafique Ahmed, Minister of Law, defended RAB to Human Rights Watch by saying RAB only killed criminals in 2009.
-On May 28, Moshin Sheikh, and Ali Jinnah, students of Dhaka Polytechnic Institute, were killed in a crossfire by RAB.
-On 22 October, F. M. Masum, a reporter of the New Age, was beaten after he hesitated to open the door for plainclothes RAB officers who were assaulting his landlord's wife.
-The officers had said he deserved to beaten for working for Nurul Kabir, editor of the New Age.
+On 28 May, Moshin Sheikh, and Ali Jinnah, students of Dhaka Polytechnic Institute, were killed in crossfire by RAB.
+On 22 October, F. M. Masum, a reporter of the New Age, was beaten up after he hesitated to open the door for plainclothes RAB officers who were assaulting his landlord's wife.
+The officers had said he deserved to be beaten for working for Nurul Kabir, editor of New Age.
 Bangladesh Air Force Officer Anisur Rahman, on deputation to RAB, was found guilty of torture by RAB's own internal investigation; he was sent back to the air force and no further action was taken.
-RAB-1 led by Flight Lieutenant Raihan Asgar Khan killed Kaiser Mahmud Bappi in a crossfire.
+RAB-1 led by Flight Lieutenant Raihan Asgar Khan killed Kaiser Mahmud Bappi due to crossfire.
 On 13 November, Lutfar Rahman Khalashi, and Khairul Huq Khalashi, two brothers and businessmen, were detained by RAB from Narayanganj District.
 Their family organized a press conference and protest asking they not be killed in a crossfire.
-They were killed in a crossfire on 16 November.
-Bangladesh High Court expressed concern over the death of the two brothers.
+They were killed in a crossfire on 16 November. the Bangladesh High Court expressed concern over the death of the two brothers.

 On 3 February, Mohiuddin Arif, a technician at Apollo Hospital Dhaka was detained and tortured in custody by RAB.
-He later died from his injuries.
-Azad Hussein Pappu, and Abdus Sattar were detained on 27 February and killed the next in a crossfire by RAB on 28 February 2010.
+He later died from injuries.
+Azad Hussein Pappu, and Abdus Sattar were detained on 27 February and killed the next day due to crossfire by RAB on 28 February 2010.
 On 22 March 2010, Bangladesh Police stopped a photo exhibition on deaths by RAB at Drik Picture Library by Shahidul Alam.